Beatty, Saskatchewan: Sports

-Like most small communities in Saskatchewan, sports centered around hockey.
+Like most small communities in Saskatchewan, sports centred around hockey.
 In 1948 the Beatty Memorial Rink was built by a group of local volunteers.
 After many years, this rink was condemned to be destroyed because of its structural integrity.
 The town rallied again and built a new rink.
 This rink served the town until 1993.

 In 1985 the Beatty Barons Senior Men's hockey team won the provincial championships.
 The town of Beatty fielded pre-novice and novice hockey teams until 1993.
 The rink was also used for community skating and hosting hockey tournaments.

 Due to a financial issue which came to a head in 1993, the rink was sold to the town of Rocanville.
 The town of Rocanville had the rink taken apart piece by piece and moved 423 km away.

 Education

 Children living in Beatty are sent by bus to school in Melfort.

 The early one room school house in town was Beatty School District #1766.
 This also hosted a second one-room school house for the higher grades including grade 12.
 This school was open from 1933 to 1967.